 As discussed under Impact A-2, the construction and operational emissions associated with the Proposed Project, after mitigation, would not exceed the recommended thresholds of significance.
-Because the SVAB is in nonattainment for the state and federal O_3 and PM{10} standards, a project that creates individually significant air quality impacts would also be considered to create cumulatively significant air quality impacts.
-However, the Proposed Project, with application of the mitigation measure for NO_x construction emissions, would have less-than-significant impacts individually, as discussed under Impact A-3.
+Because the SVAB is in nonattainment for the state and federal $O_3$ and $PM{10}$ standards, a project that creates individually significant air quality impacts would also be considered to create cumulatively significant air quality impacts.
+However, the Proposed Project, with application of the mitigation measure for $NO_x$ construction emissions, would have less-than-significant impacts individually, as discussed under Impact A-3.
 When evaluated together with the other criteria discussed above, the Proposed Project would have less-than-significant cumulative impacts (Class III).

-Impact A-4: Expose Sensitive Receptors to Substantial Pollutant Concentrations
+Impact A-4: Expose Sensitive Receptors to Substantial Pollutant Concentrations only routine source of TAC emissions at the compressor station.

-The PEA Addendum included a health risk screening assessment (HRSA) of the TAC emissions associated with operation of the compressor station (SNGS, LLC 2007b).
-Specifically, the HRSA evaluated the emissions of TAC emissions associated with the glycol dehydration unit, which is the only routine source of TAC emissions at the compressor station.
 The TACs of concern include benzene, toluene, ethyl benzene, xylene, and n-hexane.
-The assessment evaluated the potential health impacts due to the emissions of these TACs at the point of maximum impact, maximally impacted off-site workers, maximally impacted off-site residential receptors, and two sensitive receptors-Still Water's Academy and Elder Creek Elementary School.
-The results of the HRSA are shown in Table D.2-12.
+The assessment evaluated the potential health impacts due to the emissions of these TACs at the point of maximum impact, maximally impacted off-site workers, maximally impacted off-site residential receptors, and two sensitive receptors- Still Water's Academy and Elder Creek Elementary School.
+The results of the HRSA are shown in Table D.2-124.
 Additional details regarding the HRSA are found in Appendix A to this EIR.